-- To enable wildfire protection resources originating in the territory of one country to cross the United States-Mexico border in order to suppress 2 wildfires on the other side of the border within the zone of mutual assistance (10 miles/16 kilometers) in appropriate circumstances.
-4 - To give authority for Mexican and U.S. fire management organizations to cooperate on other fire management activities outside the zone of mutual 6 assistance.
-7
+- To enable wildfire protection resources originating in the territory of one country to cross the United States-Mexico border in order to suppress wildfires on the other side of the border within the zone of mutual assistance (10 miles/16 kilometers) in appropriate circumstances. - To give authority for Mexican and U.S. fire management organizations to cooperate on other fire management activities outside the zone of mutual assistance.

 National Operational Guidelines for this agreement are located in Chapter 40 of the National Interagency Mobilization Guide available online.
-These guidelines 10 cover issues at the national level and also provide a template for those issues that 11 need to be addressed in local operating plans.
+These guidelines cover issues at the national level and also provide a template for those issues that need to be addressed in local operating plans.
 The local operating plans identify how the agreement will be implemented by the GACCs (and Zone Coordination Centers) that have dispatching responsibility on the border.
-The local operating 14 plans will provide the standard operational procedures for wildfire suppression 15 16 resources that could potentially cross the U.S. border into Mexico.
+The local operating plans will provide the standard operational procedures for wildfire suppression resources that could potentially cross the U.S. border into Mexico.

-U.S. - Canada, Reciprocal Forest Firefighting Arrangement
+24 U.S. - Canada, Reciprocal Forest Firefighting Arrangement

-Information about United States - Canada cross border support is located in Chapter 40 of the National Interagency Mobilization Guide available online.
-This chapter provides policy guidance, which was determined by an exchange of diplomatic notes between the U.S. and Canada in 1982.
-This chapter also provides operational guidelines for the Canada - U.S. Reciprocal Forest Fire Fighting Arrangement.
-These guidelines are updated yearly.
+5 Information about United States - Canada cross border support is located in diplomatic notes between the U.S. and Canada in 1982.
+This chapter also provides operational guidelines for the Canada - U.S. Reciprocal Forest Fire